project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/37-increasing-tree-cover-from-3-to-20-for-resilience-profit-and-biodiversity-with-jill-and-andrew-stewart.md

 ---
-title: #37 Increasing tree cover from 3% to 20% for resilience, profit and biodiversity with Jill and Andrew Stewart
+title: 37 Increasing Tree Cover From 3 To 20 For Resilience Profit And Biodiversity With Jill And Andrew Stewart
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-03-31)